Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 What Is an IP Address?

-An IP address is a specific number representing a device or a computer network.
+An internet protocol (IP) address is a specific number that represents a device or a computer network.
 You need an IP address to send and receive information from other devices connected to the internet.
-Websites and computer networks also require your IP address as a form of identification to know where you are.
+Websites and computer networks also require your IP address as a form of identification to know where you are located.

 Allowing a network, website or another device to know your location through your real IP address can be useful.
 Imagine you're on a date and need to find movie times and availability for that new blockbuster that came out last week.
 Your IP address allows websites with that information to find theaters near you and give you the information you need.

 IP addresses make finding information relevant to your global positioning easier, but this also opens the door to other issues.
-Hackers can access your IP address and track down your location with it.
+For example, cybercriminals can access your IP address and track down your location with it.
 They may then use your geolocation data to access other information and personal data.

 How Do IP Addresses Work?

-Your IP address is an identification code assigned by the internet service provider that allows you to use the internet.
-When you try to get on the internet, your device accesses the network connection.
-Once your IP address gets access, you can use the internet through your internet service provider.
+IP addresses work as an identification code assigned by your internet service provider (ISP) that allows you to use the internet.
+When you try to get on the internet, your device requests access to a network connection.
+Once your IP address is granted access, you can surf your web to your heart's content.

-Your IP address isn't always the same.
+However, your IP address isn't always the same.
 When you connect to a network different from your internet service provider's, that network will assign you a temporary IP address.
+For example, connecting to a VPN server can change your IP address, making it seem like your internet activity is coming from a different geographic location.

 Ways To Hide Your IP Address

-There is more than one way to hide your IP address and protect yourself against third parties accessing your browsing history and geolocation.
+There is more than one way to hide your IP address and protect yourself against third parties accessing your browsing activity and geolocation.
 Here are a few options you can use.

 1. VPNs (Virtual Private Networks)